greatcambino/Trivia_/README.md

 A trivia game made to test a user's knowledge of the first initials used by famous literary figures in history.

-# Installation Instructions
-To set up the app locally on your own system:

-1.

 # Built With
 * Vanilla JavaScript